graphhopper/directions-api/README.md

 =======

-With the [ GraphHopper Directions API for Business](http://graphhopper.com/#enterprise) it is possible to get the fastest path between two or more locations.
+With the [ GraphHopper Directions API for Business](http://graphhopper.com/#enterprise) it is possible to get the fastest path(s) between two or more locations.

 ## How to Start